 Absolutely!
 We run a range of events here, anything from exhibitions, workshops, tours and we know how to throw a party!
 Visit our What’s on section of our website.

-You can take a look at what we’ve got on @bananablockbelfast to see what us bunch are up to day to day and event updates, you can also join our mailing list to be the first to hear about what’s coming up at Banana Block.
+You can take a look at what we’ve got on @bananablockofficial to see what us bunch are up to day-to-day along with event updates.
+You can also join our mailing list to be the first to hear about what’s coming up at Banana Block.